mantasmacionis/DataScienceY4/README.md

 ### Feature Engineering
-- The following section will cover the process of transforming the data, By balacning the dataset.
+- The following section will cover the process of transforming the data, By balancing the dataset.
 - This will allow for more representative data visualisations.
 - Data balancing is also crucial for the last topic covered in this project - exploratory data analysis, using a machine learning algorithm.